 Shop Around

-There are dozens of homeowner’s insurance providers with competitive pricing designed to meet any home size and budget.
+There are dozens of home insurance companies with competitive pricing designed to meet any home size and budget.
+Companies may offer lower rates and discounts for those who have good credit and a clear history.
 By working with a licensed insurance agent, you can find and compare industry-leading rates, so you can make an informed decision about your home.

 Bundle Home & Auto

-In many cases, insurance providers may offer discounts for home and auto when you bundle both policies within their company.
+In many cases, insurance providers may offer discounts for your policies when you bundle your home and auto insurance policies within their company.

 This gives you the freedom to save money across the board and keep your policies organized in one place.